Edward J. Clancy Jr.: Election to the Massachusetts House of Representatives

 In 1990 Clancy ran in the Democratic Primary for the Massachusetts House of Representatives.
 Clancy ran against former Speaker of the House Thomas W. McGee.
 Initially McGee was declared the winner with a nine-vote victory.
 However, after a recount Clancy was ahead of McGee by a five-vote margin.
 After McGee challenged the recount in court, Clancy ended up winning the primary by an 11-vote margin.
 Clancy went on to defeat Republican Kimberly P. Simone and win the general election in November 1990.

 Election to the Massachusetts Senate

 In April 1994 Massachusetts State Senator Walter J. Boverini (D-Lynn) announced that he would not run for reelection the State Senate.
 Clancy ran for and won the Democratic Party's nomination for the seat being vacated by Boverini.

 In November 1994 Clancy won the general election for State Senate seat from the 1st Essex District.

 Clancy garnered 29,637 votes or 55% of the vote vs Republican Kathleen E. Caron's 24,663 votes or 45% of the total votes cast.

 Election as Mayor of Lynn

 Clancy ran unopposed in his first two elections for the Mayor of Lynn.
 On November 3, 2009, Clancy was defeated by Judith Flanagan Kennedy by a total of 8,043 votes to 8,016.

+Later life and death

+Clancy continued to practice law and remained active in the community.
+He died on June 6, 2021, at the age of 70, with his wife Linda and family by his side.